gerryw1389/gerryw1389.github.io/_posts/2022-08-03-tf-get-next-subnet.md

 ### Description:

-So let's say you are building a [subnet module](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet) and you want it to dynamically calculate the next available CIDR Range to fill in the required `address_range` attribute, how would you do this?
+So let's say you are building a [subnet module](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet) and you want it to dynamically calculate the next available CIDR Range to fill in the required `address_range` parameter, how would you do this?
 Here is a post on a possible solution.

 ```terraform
 resource "azurerm_subnet" "example" {